 Two women to be charged with Kim murder: Malaysia

-PIC: Suspects Doan Thi Huong of Vietnam and Siti Ashyah of Indonesia , who were detained in connection to the February 13 assassination of Kim Jong-Nam, the half brother of North Korean leader Kim Jong-Un.
-Two women arrested over the nerve agent assassination of Kim Jong Nam are to be charged with his murder, Malaysia said Tuesday, as North Korea sent a senior diplomat to retrieve the body from the morgue.
+Doan Thi Huong of Vietnam and Siti Ashyah of Indonesia, detained in connection with the assassination of Kim Jong-Nam in Kuala Lumpur on February 13, 2017, seen in a combination of images released by the Royal Malaysian Police.
+Photo: AFP Two women arrested over the nerve agent assassination of Kim Jong Nam are to be charged with his murder, Malaysia said today, as North Korea sent a senior diplomat to retrieve the body from the morgue.

 Discussions